getslideapp/slate/source/includes/_changelog.md

 - New automated unit tests for improved code coverage.
 - Transaction endpoint for admins and users to retrieve transactions, of any type.
 - Pagination support for the new transaction endpoints.
-- User registration endpoints
+- User registration endpoints.
-- User login endpoints
+- User login endpoints.
-- `type` field to the `User` model
+- `type` field to the `User` model.
-- `status` field to the `User` model
+- `status` field to the `User` model.
-- User Transfer endpoints for create, list and get transfer
+- User Transfer endpoints for create, list and get transfer.
-- User Withdrawal endpoints for create, list and get transfer
+- User Withdrawal endpoints for create, list and get transfer.

 #### Changed
 - Phone number validation now uses the libphonenumber library.